The Aims of the Theosophical Movement

 “But we have always worked on the lines originally traced to us” – some of them proudly assert.

 “You have not” comes the reply from those who know more of the true Founders of the T.S. behind the scenes than they do or ever will if they go on working in this mood of Self-illusion and self-sufficiency.

 What are the lines traced by the “Masters”?
-Listen to the authentic words written by one of them in 1880.[ this Lucifer magazine edition followed this with extracts from the Great Master’s Letter ]
+Listen to the authentic words written by one of them in 1880.[ Continued from above, pp. 429-431 of Lucifer, the article was followed with parts of the Great Master’s Letter. ]

 ~ ~ ~

-from ULT Pamphlet No. 33, in the Price List on the Library page
+from ULT Pamphlet No. 33, in the Price List on the right sidebar of the Library page